 Montevertine: Le Pergole Torte 1980-2012

-Although there are many pedigreed wines in the world, some
+There are many pedigreed wines in the world, but some

 rise above that level and move into the stratosphere of the truly iconic.

 Montevertine’s Le Pergole Torte is one of those wines because it weaves

 together so many strands of history and culture.
 Le Pergole Torte is a wine of

 tradition and innovation.
 It is a wine that speaks to the potential of

 Sangiovese and the unique attributes of Radda in Chianti.
 But above all else, Pergole